Love over Gold

 Love over Gold is the fourth studio album by British rock band Dire Straits, released on 24 September 1982 by Vertigo Records internationally and by Warner Bros.
 Records in the United States.

-The album featured two singles: "Private Investigations", which reached No. 2 on the UK singles chart, and "Industrial Disease", which reached No. 9 on Billboards Hot Mainstream Rock Tracks chart in the United States.
-The title track was never released as a single, but two years later a live version from Alchemy: Dire Straits Live reached #15 in France, #29 in New Zealand, #43 in the Netherlands and #50 in the band's native United Kingdom.
+The album, which has just five tracks, featured two singles: "Private Investigations", which reached No. 2 on the UK singles chart, and "Industrial Disease", which reached No. 9 on Billboards Hot Mainstream Rock Tracks chart in the United States.
+The title track was never released as a single, but two years later a live version from Alchemy: Dire Straits Live reached No. 15 in France, No. 29 in New Zealand, No. 43 in the Netherlands and No. 50 in the band's native United Kingdom.
 The album reached number one on album charts in Australia, Austria, Italy, New Zealand, Norway and the United Kingdom, as well as number 19 in the United States.
 Love over Gold was later certified gold in the United States, platinum in France and Germany, and double platinum in Canada and the United Kingdom.

 Background

 Following the end of the On Location Tour on 6 July 1981 in Luxembourg, Mark Knopfler began writing songs for Dire Straits' next album.
 Keyboard player Alan Clark and Californian guitarist Hal Lindes, who both joined the band at the end of 1980 for the On Location Tour, would also be involved with the new album.
 This was also the last album to feature drummer Pick Withers.

-Knopfler was inspired to write "Telegraph Road" after Dire Straits' tour bus drove for miles along Telegraph Road in Detroit:
+"Telegraph Road" is the album’s opening track and, at over 14 minutes, its longest.
+Knopfler was inspired to write the song after Dire Straits' tour bus drove for miles along Telegraph Road in Detroit:

 I was reading a book at the time called The Growth of the Soil and I just put the two together...it's the same road, and it just went on and on and on forever, it's like what they call linear development, and I just started to think.
 I wondered how that road must have been when it started, what it must have first been...I was actually sitting in the front of the tour bus at the time.